Home > Summer Scholars Summer Scholars

 Summer Scholars participants spend two intense weeks in one of the programs of study listed below.
-Each class is limited to 20 students, keeping the classes small and the personal attention from Notre Dame faculty high.
+We keep the classes small and the personal attention from Notre Dame faculty high.

 The coursework is both rigorous and rewarding.
 Students will complete work for their track outside designated class times, as they would in any college setting.
 Yet there is ample time to enjoy the social facets of college life, especially those unique to Notre Dame.
 Our participants praise the program for its capacity to bring them out of their comfort zone with challenging academics, as well as inspire and excite them by providing a taste of what college life can be in all aspects.
 Students are eligible to receive one college credit upon completion of a program track.